Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

 The DiD estimand with an already treated comparison group thus equals:

-The $ATT(1,2)$ building block receives \textit{negative} weight in the overall TWFE estimand unless there are no treatment effect dynamics ($ATT(2,1)=ATT(2,2)$).
+The $ATT(1,2)$ building block receives \textit{negative} weight in the overall TWFE estimand unless there are no treatment effect dynamics ($ATT(1,1)=ATT(1,2)$).
 In this example, the problem is easy to fix: drop the always-treated units and target $ATT(2,2)$.
 With multiple periods, however, the problem is more complex.

-There are two primary results regarding TWFE estimators for general staggered timing designs. \citet{Goodman2021} decomposes the TWFE estimator into a weighted average of all possible $2\times2$ DiD comparisons between pairs of groups and time periods during which one group enters treatment and the other does not.
-The terms in his decomposition are not two-period $ATT(g,t)$-type estimators; they aggregate over the relevant pre- and post-periods just like $\beta^{OLS}$ from \eqref{eqn:twfe_2xT_DiD} does.
+There are two primary results regarding TWFE for general staggered timing designs.
+One is a decomposition of the TWFE \textit{estimator}. \citet{Goodman2021} expresses the TWFE estimator as a weighted average of all possible $2\times2$ DiD comparisons between pairs of groups and time periods during which one group enters treatment and the other does not.
+The terms in his decomposition are not two-period $ATT(g,t)$-type estimators; they aggregate over the relevant pre- and post-periods just as $\beta^{OLS}$ from \eqref{eqn:twfe_2xT_DiD} does.
 They include many comparisons to already-treated units like \eqref{eqn:2period_staggered_estimand}.
-This mechanical decomposition always has positive weights, and they are larger for larger groups and for groups treated closer to the middle of the panel, which have a larger variance of $D_{i,t}$ conditional on the fixed effects.
+This mechanical decomposition always has strictly positive weights that are larger for larger groups and for groups treated closer to the middle of the panel, which have a larger variance of $D_{i,t}$ conditional on the fixed effects.
 This result shows how TWFE estimators actually function and creates a clear link to the estimation approaches we outlined above for summary parameters.
 Both are averages of $2\times2$ DiD terms, but they differ in which comparisons they use and how they aggregate.